Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Caulfield North has 72 active public transport stops offering light rail and bus services.
-These are served by 9 routes, facilitating 6,803 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 162 meters to the nearest stop.
-Most residents commute outward from this predominantly residential area.
-Cars remain the primary mode of transport at 76%, while train usage stands at 10%.
-The average vehicle ownership per dwelling is 1.0, lower than the regional average.
+Caulfield North has 72 active public transport stops, offering a mix of light rail and bus services.
+These stops are served by 9 different routes, collectively facilitating 6,803 weekly passenger trips.
+Transport accessibility is rated excellent, with residents located an average of 162 meters from the nearest stop.
+Predominantly residential, most residents commute outward.
+Car remains the primary mode of transport at 76%, while train usage stands at 10%.
+Vehicle ownership averages 1.0 per dwelling, below the regional average.

-According to the 2021 Census, 45.9% of residents work from home, possibly due to COVID-19 conditions.
-Service frequency averages 971 trips daily across all routes, equating to approximately 94 weekly trips per individual stop.
+According to the 2021 Census, 45.9% of residents work from home, potentially due to COVID-19 conditions.
+Service frequency across all routes averages 971 trips per day, equating to approximately 94 weekly trips per stop.

 Frequently Asked Questions - Transport